playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-portals/index.md

 You ever start up your favorite application, click an action button, then **boom**, there's a popup from the application about your interaction?

-For example, you might click the "delete" button and are then greeted by a "Are you sure you'd like to delete the file?" pop up?
+For example, you might click the "delete" button and are then greeted by an "Are you sure you'd like to delete the file?" pop up?

 ![A popup that says "Are you sure you want to delete that file?" with a "Confirm" and "Cancel" button](./confirm_delete_modal.svg)

-These are called "modals" and, [despite the decry of many developers](https://modalzmodalzmodalz.com), they're widely utilized as a method to grab a user's attention in applications of all kinds.
+These are called "modals" and, [despite the anguish of many developers](https://modalzmodalzmodalz.com), they're widely used as a method to grab a user's attention in applications of all kinds.

 You may be surprised to learn that, despite their ubiquity, they can be rather challenging to implement.